matthiasnoback/advanced-testing-workshop/assignments/all.md

 In order to do this, you could use some or all of the following:

-- PHPUnit groups & filters
+- PHPUnit suites, groups & filters
-- Behat tags
+- Behat suites and tags
 - Step debugging (using XDebug)
 - Maximal verbosity of command line output
 - Special error renderers that don't spit out a lot of HTML (when running your system tests)